DRUVANAND/DRUVANAND/README.md

 ### Hi there 👋
 My name is Druvanand
-I have a keen understanding and hands-on experience in Windows Server(upto 2022) administrator, Cisco Networking, Database, AWS, Devops, Python
+I have a keen understanding and hands-on experience in Devops, AWS, Python, Linux(RHEL,CentOS), Windows Server(upto 2022), Cisco Networking, Database.